fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

-In a Primary Schema, the `gradeNames` property must include the grade `“fluid.prefs.schemas”`, which is defined by the Preferences Framework. **Using this particular grade is what registers this component as a Primary Schema with the Framework.** The Framework will automatically record this fact and use this Primary Schema with your preference editor.
+In a Primary Schema, the `gradeNames` property must include the grade `“fluid.prefs.schemas”`, which is defined by the Preferences Framework. **Using this particular grade is what registers this component as a Primary Schema with the Framework.** The Framework will automatically record this fact and use this Primary Schema with your Preference Editor.
 </dd>
 <dt>`schema`</dt>
 <dd>
-This property is the JSON definition of the preferences for this preference editor.
+This property is the JSON definition of the preferences for this Preference Editor.

 In this particular example, only a single preference is being defined; a boolean called “minEditor.autoPilot”.
 This name of the preference is the key in the JSON definition;